Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/HLS/README.md

 ### Data Flow

 This section describes the overall data flow of the 2D-FFT design using the HLS FFT library, which is compiled using the Vitis compiler.
-Refer to [C/C++ Kernels](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/C/C-Kernels) for information.
+Refer to [C/C++ Kernels](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Developing-PL-Kernels-using-C) for information.

 The overall definition of the FFT-2D kernel is defined in `$(PL_SRC_REPO)/fft_2d.cpp`.

 #### Define FFT Inputs

 FFT core inputs must be defined in `$(PL_SRC_REPO)/fft_config.h`.
-Based on the matrix dimensions `MAT_ROWS` and `MAT_COLS` (derived from `FFT_2D_PT` in the Makefile and passed to the kernel through the `-D` option during Vitis compilation), all the FFT inputs (for the matrix dimensions) are defined as below for the 32 x 64 point design:
+Based on the matrix dimensions `MAT_ROWS` and `MAT_COLS` (derived from `FFT_2D_PT` in the Makefile and passed to the kernel through the `-D` option during Vitis compilation), all the FFT inputs (for the matrix dimensions) are defined as follows for the 32 x 64 point design:

 ```
 #pragma once